 Feeling all hot and sweaty before your period?
 No, those hot flashes and night sweats don't just hit women in perimenopause; they can hit any of us leading up to our period due to fluctuations in estrogen.
-This powerful root can balance hormones and enhance sexual desire.
-Maca can also help manage PMS symptoms, support your immune system, keep your thyroid healthy, and more.
+This powerful root can balance hormones1 and enhance sexual desire2.
+Maca can also help manage PMS symptoms3, support your immune system, keep your thyroid healthy, and more.

 Some people find maca a little too stimulating, and it can cause stomach discomfort.
 This is why I recommend to start small and gradually work up to the full daily dose of 1.5 to 3 grams per day.
 (Check out my maca smoothie recipe at the end of this article.)